hapax/hapax.github.io/assets/chuzenji.md

 complex once offering the threefold amenities of *omiyage* (souvenirs), teppanyaki, and hotel.
-Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
+Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata would endorse.
-The hotel is flanked by two incongruous figures: a stone toad and a wooden owl.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />
 </div>
 </figure>

+The hotel is flanked by two incongruous figures: a stone toad and a wooden owl.
 The toad is huge, coarse, and discoloured by mould.
 It reminds me of the dogs with eyes as big as saucers that, in the fairytale, the soldier could summon with a tinderbox, and the toad